Carpal Tunnel Syndrome Diagnosis & Treatment in Broward County

 Seeking a Carpal Tunnel Syndrome Diagnosis in Pembroke Pines & Hollywood, Florida

 If you believe you are suffering from Carpal Tunnel Syndrome in Broward County it is important to seek out doctors who are experienced with the syndrome.
-Dr. Charles Kahn, Dr. Wayne Riskin and Dr. Yesenia Santiago-Casas are the first and leading rheumatologists in the treatment of Carpal Tunnel Syndrome in Hollywood and Pembroke Pines.
+Dr. Charles Kahn and Dr. Wayne Riskin are the first and leading rheumatologists in the treatment of Carpal Tunnel Syndrome in Hollywood and Pembroke Pines.
 They will first look for symptoms like numbness or tingling in your thumb, palm, index finger, or middle finger.
 They will test your grip strength and may tap on your median nerve to determine your pain level and how far that pain travels.
 They may also conduct tests like Electromyography, Nerve Conduction Velocity, or wrist x-rays.

 Drs.
-Charles Kahn, Wayne Riskin and Yesenia Santiago-Casas are the Leaders in Treating Carpal Tunnel Syndrome in South Florida
+Charles Kahn and Wayne Riskin are the Leaders in Treating Carpal Tunnel Syndrome in South Florida